 Mortgage/rent

-You may be thinking, even if I didn’t have a business at home I would still have to pay the same amount of mortgage/rent on my garage.
+You may be thinking, even if I didn’t have a business at home, I would still have to pay the same amount of mortgage/rent on my garage.
 Why would I add it as part of my hourly rate?
-Why would you not.
-If you didn’t have your business in that space you could use it for something else.
-Parking your car in the driveway, out in the weather is most certainly adding wear and tear to the paint job.
+Why would you not?
+If you didn’t have your business in that space, you could use it for something else.
+Parking your car in the driveway, out in the weather, is most certainly adding wear and tear to the paint job.
 Those freezing cold nights are affecting the battery in a negative way.
-All that crap you have in the storage unit you are renting could be stored in the garage.
-These are the hidden costs that affect you personally, and should be accounted for.
+All that crap you have in your renting storage unit could be stored in the garage.
+These hidden costs affect you personally and should be accounted for.
 Add your yearly mortgage costs to the chart.

 Electricity